MaxPleaner/scripts/README.md

 I used Bootstrap for styling.
 There are some outstanding styling issues, such as the spacing between buttons, but these will be fixed in the next iteration.

+===

+# TeamNote 2.2

+Features:

+Two main features were added in this iteration.
+TeamNote now supports user accounts, and notes are now private to the users who created them.
+When a user first accesses the home page of the site, they are prompted to either sign in or sign up.

+Design challenges:

+During this iteration, many design challenges arose unexpectedly.
+It turns out there's a lot of details that go into creating the seamless login/logout user experience we are accustomed to on the broader Internet!

+- Auto login after signup
+- How to make notes private
+- How to implement authentication - did by hand to understand how it would work.